Rafase282/MyFCCWiki/Basic JavaScript.md

 `delete(myObject.myProperty);`

 ## Iterate with JavaScript For Loops
-The most common type of JavaScript loop is called a "for loop" because it runs "for" a specific number of times.
+The most common type of JavaScript loop is called a `for loop` because it runs `for` a specific number of times.

 ```
 var ourArray = [];